ypid/dotfiles/README.md

 * Allow more than one shortcut for one action!
 * Allow to reconfigure *everything*.
 * Make it easy to track the configuration files (which contain the shortcuts) with version control.
+This also means not to store the shortcuts together with things that you don‘t want to track (like recent files or usernames and passwords).
 * Do not reinvent the wheel!

 Additionally, some thoughts (or personal wishes):

-* Every application which works with text or has and text input field should support Ctrl+u in the way Vim does it.
+* Every application which works with text or has an text input field should support Ctrl+u in the way Vim does it.
 (I am often trying to delete the complete text in the URL Bar in Firefox with Ctrl+u … → Disabled action of Ctrl+u in firefox)

 ## Shortcut “Namespaces”